Our panel of experts discuss the ways in which you may be misusing contact centre reporting.

 However, is it the MI system or is it the effort involved in reporting on too many KPIs which inevitably slows down reporting cycle time?
 For example, if you measure 18 KPIs but you are only using the evidence of five to make actionable changes to the call centre, you should drop the other 13, otherwise you are merely wasting time.
 You should only measure what will be managed.

 9. Focus on more than just an average KPI score

 A problem with some KPIs, such as Customer Effort, is that they only focus on one sole point of the bell curve and they ignore the fact that when people answer surveys to provide the data, they tend to give an extreme response.

 So, you should report on the full spread of the KPIs’ bell curve and not just an average based on the median, which will likely lie in the middle of two extremes.

 With thanks to Mark Lockyer at IP Integration

 What has been your experience of contact centre reporting?
 Have you been caught out by any of these mistakes?

-Please leave your thoughts and feedback in the comments section below.
+Please leave your thoughts and feedback in an email to Call Centre Helper.